Lazerbeak12345/chaml/README.md

 Strings are just arrays of chars.
 Shorthand for `['h','i']` is `"hi"`.
 Possibly a default Syntax Extension?
 Inherits from `Arr`, of course.

+## Overloading

+The CHAML language (and one might even say _the CHAMLc programming environment_) is designed to allow for as much overloading as possible.

+Most languages have this concept, but just in case you either haven't heard of it, or don't know what it's called (or perhaps even need a refresher):

+In computer programming, overloading most often refers to the ability to situationally extend, at a very "meta" programming level, what the default "core" functionality of the language is.
+(An example could be an API programmer allowing an object that is part of the API to be multiplied by a scalar, where that object, by default, does not allow this.
+Matrices could be an application of this example)

+Examples of varieties include function overloading (most common), operator overloading (less common), and _syntax_ overloading (least common).
+CHAML supports all three.

 ## Other features